How To Approach Ethical Dilemma Scenarios in the Medical School Interview and in the MMI

 Collateral Sources of Information:

-The Importance of Looking for Advanced Directives or Seeking Information from Family Members or other Loved Ones
+The Importance of Looking for Advance Directives or Seeking Information from Family Members or other Loved Ones

 If a patient is unconscious, you may need to turn to collateral sources of information.